How to deploy Dashboard Server Community Edition from the Azure Marketplace

 If you are using a self-signed SSL certificate so you will see a browser warning and will need to explicitly agree to proceed.
 In Chrome this is done by clicking Advanced.

-Before you can get started, Dashboard Server has to complete some final configuration of your environment, which includes activating your licence.
+Before you can get started, Dashboard Server has to complete some final configuration of your environment, which includes activating your license.

 Dashboard Server setup wizard